Peck's personal Web site

 The Deputy Secretary General memorializing our welcome to Batumi international airport.
 The government of Georgia, and its Autonomous Republic of Adjara on the Black Sea, are generously hosting our SC41 meeting in Kobuleti up the coast a ways, half an hour's bus ride with a suicidal driver.

 We're all standing round outside Batumi airport, waiting -- our Secretary General, who's from Niger, has been held up in the immigrations shed, accused of trying to sneak into the country to find work, despite his diplomatic passport.
-Eventually, our hosts from the Ministry of Environment made all the immigration police troop outside and apologize (but the next day some of our African delegates got the same treatment).
+Eventually, our hosts from the Ministry of Environment arrived and made all the immigration police troop outside and apologize (but the next day some of our African delegates got the same treatment).

 The Georgia Palace Hotel on the Black Sea coast -- newly restored from its Russian heyday and reopened two years ago, there is a roomy elegance to the old pile.